nilsmango/project7III/content/tap/manual/_index.md

 1. Velocities of the selected notes.
 Drag to increase and decrease.
 Takes effect on letting go.
 2. Probabilities of the selected notes.
 Drag to increase and decrease.
 Takes effect on letting go.
 3. Copy button.
 Copies the selected range and notes into the copy buffer.
 To paste either press the Paste button (pastes buffer at start of selected range) or tap any grid cell.
 You can also paste in other clips etc.
 4. Lengthen/shorten button.
 Lengthens or shortens the selected notes by one grid cell.
 On long-press, prolongs or shortens by one beat.
-On swipe you can change to x2 and /2 buttons.
+On swipe you can change to `x2` and `/2` buttons.
 These multiply or divide the duration of the selected notes by 2.
 5. Cut button.
 Cuts the selected range and notes into the copy buffer.
 To paste, see "3.
 Copy button".
 6. Duplicate button.
 Duplicates the selected range and notes to the end of the selected range.
 7. Page indicator.
-Tap it or swipe on it to change the elongate/shorten buttons to x2 and /2 buttons.
+Tap it or swipe on it to change the elongate/shorten buttons to `x2` and `/2` buttons.
 8. Move buttons.
 Left and right moves the selected range and notes by one grid.
-Long-press moves the selected range and notes by one beat.
+Long-press moves the selected range and notes by a quarter of the grid.
 Up and down moves the selected range and notes by one scale step.
 Long-press moves the selected notes by one octave.

 ###### Modulation Menu